 Research suggests that you’ll get maximum benefit with three treatments, each one week apart.
 In some cases, your physiotherapist may recommend an additional one to two treatments.

 Shockwave therapy has been used for many years and scientific evidence shows it is a very effective treatment.

-- It is as effective as 3 months of eccentric strengthening for Achilles tendinopathy
+- It is just as effective as three months of eccentric strengthening for Achilles tendinopathy

-- It is superior to eccentric strengthening and more ‘traditional’ rehabilitation techniques for insertional achilles tendinopathy
+- It is superior to eccentric strengthening and traditional rehabilitation techniques for insertional Achilles tendinopathy

 - It is an effective treatment for proximal hamstring tendinopathy

 - It is an effective treatment for plantar fascia dysfunction (fasciitis)